NomicFoundation/hardhat/docs/guides/compile-contracts.md

     compilers: [...],
     overrides: {
       "contracts/Foo.sol": {
-        version: "0.5.5"
+        version: "0.5.5",
+        settings: { }
       }
     }
   }
 }
 ```

 In this case, `contracts/Foo.sol` will be compiled with solc 0.5.5, no matter what's inside the `solidity.compilers` entry.

+Keep in mind that:
+- Overrides are full compiler configurations, so if you have any additional settings you're using you should set them for the override as well.
-Keep in mind that you have to use forward slashes (`/`) even if you are on Windows.
+- You have to use forward slashes (`/`) even if you are on Windows.

 ## Artifacts